What Are Coliform Bacteria?

 Problems with wells or springs that test positive for coliform bacteria can sometimes be solved with relatively simple actions.
 If your water supply tests positive, consider the following steps to solve the problem.

 - System Maintenance: Sometimes some simple maintenance of the water supply may eliminate the source of bacterial contamination.
 For example, you may want to extend a buried well casing above the ground and slope the ground away from the casing to prevent surface water from entering the well.
 Also, make sure the top of the casing has a tight, sanitary well cap that prevents insects and surface water from entering.
 If you have a spring, make sure the spring box is sealed to prevent insects and animals from entering.
 If E. coli bacteria are present, check your septic system for proper functioning and remove or divert obvious sources of animal waste from around the well or spring.
-Several publications are available from the Penn State Extension Water Quality website that provide more detail on system maintenance including Safeguarding Wells and Springs from Bacterial Contamination and Water Facts #6: Protecting Wells with Sanitary Well Caps and Grouting.
+If you have a loose-fitting basic well cap, consider switching to a sanitary well cap; see the article Protecting Wells with Sanitary Well Caps and Grouting.

 - Shock Chlorination: In some cases, coliform bacteria can be introduced to a well or spring from a one-time or temporary contamination event such as a heavy rainstorm or installation of a new submersible pump.
 Shock chlorination can be used to disinfect a well or spring by introducing a high concentration of chlorine to the water for a short time.
-The exact procedure is outlined in Water Facts #14: Shock Chlorination of Wells and Springs, also available from the Penn State Extension Water Quality website.
-Once you have shock chlorinated the water supply, you should re-test the water for coliform bacteria within 10 to 14 days.
-If the follow-up coliform bacteria test is negative, it is likely that a onetime contamination event occurred that has been successfully treated.
+More information on this procedure is in the article Shock Chlorination of Wells and Springs.
+Retest the water for coliform bacteria within 10 to 14 days and again several months later.
+If the follow-up coliform bacteria tests are negative, it is likely that a onetime contamination event occurred that has been successfully treated.
 If the bacteria have returned, you will need to consider a continuous disinfection treatment system such as those described below.
-A recent Penn State study found that approximately 15 percent of wells with coliform bacteria could be treated by shock chlorinating the well and installing a sanitary well cap.
+A Penn State study found that approximately 15 percent of wells with coliform bacteria could be treated by shock chlorinating the well and installing a sanitary well cap.
 This was especially true for wells that had small numbers of coliform bacteria (fewer than 10 colonies per 100 mL).

 - Continuous Disinfection: If shock chlorination is unsuccessful at eliminating coliform bacteria from your water supply, you’ll need to consider buying a disinfection treatment system that continuously treats all of the water entering the home.
 Many types of disinfection treatment systems using the processes described below are commercially available.